Skip to content

 subclass Of: specification

-implement changes in data structure specification
+• implement changes in data structure specification according to:

 rdfs-label: data structure specification